Make for the mountains: where to stay & ski in petite Andorra

 Once the pistes close, head over to Sunset Park Peretol above Grau Roig for some freestyle fun.
-It's the only floodlit snowpark in the Pyrenees, and there's music as well to add to the spirited atmosphere.
+It's the only floodlit snowpark in the Pyrenees and there's music to add to the spirited atmosphere.
 There's also a floodlit slope at Solana for some night-time skiing magic.

-If you want to get your kicks elsewhere, spend the late afternoon snowmobiling or snowshoeing, or check out the leisure centre and its swimming pool in the village.
+If you want to get your kicks elsewhere, spend the late afternoon snowmobiling or snowshoeing.
+Alternatively, check out the leisure centre and its swimming pool in the village.

-Beginners love the friendly resort of Arinsal* and its 93 km of pistes in the Vallnord ski domain, not least because the resort has highly regarded ski school.
+Beginners love the friendly resort of Arinsal* and its 93km of pistes in the Vallnord ski domain, not least because the resort has a highly regarded ski school.

 Those in need of more relaxing activities can take the bus to the Caldea Spa in Escaldes-Engordany and feel thoroughly pampered in the bubbling thermal waters.

 Once you're revived, soak up the animated vibe in the village bars, which are nearly as lively as the ones in Pas de la Casa.
 But you'll still find some chilled-out bars if you want a more mellow night out.

 The hotels in Arinsal have some stylish bars and restaurants, not to mention well-equipped spas.

 Found your perfect ski resort?
 Fly from London, Birmingham, Manchester or Edinburgh when you book a great value ski break online with Neilson today.

 - Beach holidays

 - Summer holidays